pseyfert/overleaf-commenter/README.md

 # overleaf-commenter

+Use Overleaf discussions on a local text editor.

+## background

+Overleaf is a cloud based collaborative latex editing tool.
+(I.e. have a tex(t) editor in the web browser, automatically re-generate the pdf on the server and show it in the browser).
+It's a bit a multi-user compiler-explorer for TeX.

 Discussions on Overleaf are kept in the document (and thus accessible through the git clone) as tex comments.

 ![example screenshot](https://i.stack.imgur.com/fV9rJ.png)

-The Syntax is (simply by looking at what gets generated:
+The syntax is (simply by looking at what gets generated):

 ```tex
 Some regular $T=e \cdot X$ code.